Sitting in the one-room movie theater as a 7-year-old, all by myself, was very scary.

 1. By accepting your house as it is

 Unbelievably this is not about designer sheets or paint colors or countertops.
 The memories that come from pictures go far beyond that.
 A picture can bring back smells and sights like none other.
 And who says that you have to have your session at your house?
-Going to special place that means something to your family.
+Going to a special place that means something to your family.
 A great hiking spot or a beach or favorite family park all make great spots for pictures.
-Places that are important to you now may not be important later so we need to remember them before you forget about them.
+Places that are important to you now may not be important later so we need to remember them before we forget about them.

 2. By understanding the worth of the memory

 If you are anything like me- there are plenty of times where you feel the need to save up for something you really want.
 You know you can do it.
 You know you have done it before.
 What is stopping you from doing it with photos?
 Your family is only getting older.
 Don’t let money stop you from remembering them as they are now.

 3. By understanding you are worth it